iplana47/Smilei/doc/Sphinx/Use/namelist.rst

   :default: 0.

   The polarization ellipticity: 0 for linear and 1 for circular.
 For the moment, only these two polarizations are available.

-.. py:data:: box_side

-  :default: ``"inside"``

-  The way the laser envelope is integrated in the simulation.
-Currently only ``"inside"`` and ``"xmin"`` are supported.
-  ``"inside"``: the laser envelope is added only at the start of the simulation.
-In this case, the temporal coordinate of the laser envelope profile is interpreted as the coordinate along the ``x`` axis.
-If the laser puse length is short enough, it can entirely fit inside the simulation window.
-  ``"xmin"``: the laser is progressively injected in the window from the left window border in the ``x`` direction.
-The time coordinate in the laser envelope profile is treated as in a ``Laser`` block.

 .. rubric:: 2.
 Defining a 1D laser envelope